mohitdhami/Typing-Test-CUI/README.md

 ## Recompilation Steps (Windows only)
 > Requirements: C++ compiler (e.g., GCC, Visual C++)
-> **NOTE (Linux Users)**
-> The code in this project may not be compatible with Linux systems due to the utilization of certain libraries or APIs that are designed exclusively for the Windows platform.

 1. Clone or download the project from the [GitHub repository](https://github.com/mohitdhami/Typing-Test-CUI).